VernonDevID/VernonDevID/README.md

 - Hy Im VernonDev
 - I live in Indonesian
--Liking someone with the initials F
+- Liking Someone With The Initials F